GDS-Education-Community-of-Practice/gds-education-community-of-practice.github.io/_pages/workshops.md

   <table cellspacing="10">
     <tr>
       <td style="padding:0 30px 0 0;">
-        <p>The Data Science Education Community of Practice (DSECOP) is thrilled to announce its second workshop, which will be held from <strong>June 26–28, 2023</strong>, at the University of Maryland, College Park. </p>
+        <p>The Data Science Education Community of Practice (DSECOP) is thrilled to announce its second workshop, which will be held from <strong>June 26–28, 2023</strong>, at the University of Maryland, College Park.
+Here is the [schedule](./../assets/23_Workshop/DSECOP23_Schedule.pdf). </p>
       </td>
       <td>
         <img src="/assets/23_Workshop/qrcode_dsecop.org.png" alt="DSECOP June 2023 Workshop" height="100px" width="100px">